libgdx/libgdx.github.io/_pages/dev/from_source.md

 # Building
 All of the other projects are hooked up and ready to test given that you have set up your system correctly, so give them a go.

-Its recommended to run the android and gwt tests on command line with the following:
+Its recommended to run the Android and GWT tests on command line with the following:

 ```
 ./gradlew tests:gdx-tests-android:installDebug